vict01/API-Karate_and_Performance-Testing-Gatling/README.md

 1. In the project panel, right click on TestRunner class, pick up "Run TestRunner".
    Besides, in some IDE within the Java class you can see a run symbol (button) next to the statements "public class <className>" through which you can execute the class.

-2. Once test finish running, you'll be able to see the symbols/mark corresponding to failed / successful / warning in the left Junit panel, according to the results obtained in general.
+2. In the Run Panel below, you can see the log messages while testing run, once test finish running, you'll be able to see the symbols/mark corresponding to failed / successful / warning in the left Junit panel, according to the results obtained in general.
    As well within the console log output, at the end of each feature run you can see a section with a summary result for such a feature.